UCL/research-computing-with-cpp/session04/02Concepts.md

 ![Pictures from LLNL Tutorial](session04/figures/parallelProblem)

+### Profiling

+* This is not a course on profiling ... but ...
+* Before hastily optimising
+    * Measure sections of your code
+    * Obtain evidence on how long each piece takes
+    * Consider your deadlines/objectives and how to achieve them

 ### Amdahl's Law

 * Before we start trying to parallelise everything, consider [Amdahl's Law][WikipediaAmdahlsLaw] (Gene Amdahl 1967).